-For their third nominee, voters chose an Israel advocate not strictly in the political sphere [and entered into the professional and cultural sphere of influence] by selecting Harvard Law School Professor Emeritus and civil liberties defender Alan Dershowitz.
+For their third nominee, voters chose an Israel advocate who is not strictly in the political sphere but who has defended Israel using his legal expertise and his position as a public intellectual, by selecting Harvard Law School Professor Emeritus and civil liberties defender Alan Dershowitz.
 Dershowitz has championed Israel as a legal expert, as an author of dozens of books (including The Case for Israel), and in the court of public opinion.
 Dershowitz has spent decades advocating on behalf of Israel, setting the record straight regarding Israel’s right to equal treatment on the international stage, and more recently, vocally defending Israel against BDS efforts.

 As the nights of Chanukah continue to be commemorated, so too will be the Korenvaes Miracle Award honorees chosen by the public.
 At the end of the holiday, one lucky voter will be selected by a raffle and will win a free trip to Israel that will include airfare, hotel accommodations and a V.I.P. tour of United Hatzalah’s headquarters and Command and Dispatch Center in Jerusalem.